 American Iron and Steel Institute

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Kassar, Maher and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels the effect of strain rate on mechanical properties of sheet steels" (1989).
-Center for Cold-Formed Steel Structures Library.
-Paper 144.
+CCFSS Library (1939 - present).
+144.